mmreko/myblog/content/posts/day-13.md

 Perhaps I should note that this has nothing to do with my obvious distaste for Linux.
 I am a thorough person by nature, and knowing stuff just for the sake of knowing them is simply not my thing.
-I just need to understand _why_ is something important/necessary/vital to know and how can I possibly use it for something practical.
+I just need to understand _why_ is something important/necessary/vital to know and how can I possibly use it in practice.
 With bash, that just wasn't obvious to me.
 After all, modern scripting languages, such as Python and Ruby, have a huge variety of modules (or gems) that offer everything that bash does, and more.